EvilTopHat/Wordpress_Diode_Setup/README.md

 # Wordpress_Diode_Setup
-This allows you to use the decentralizied Diode network (diode.io), to install a self-hosted, WordPress website.
+This allows you to use the decentralized Diode Network (diode.io), to install a self-hosted, WordPress website.

 # How to run on your sever
 1. login as root